Vidal Brujan Player Props: Rays vs. Diamondbacks

 Vidal Brujan At The Plate

-- He has scored in five games this season (33.3%), but has had no multi-run games.
+- He has scored a run in five of 16 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.